 (c) Supplemental security income (SSI) under Title XVI of the Social Security Act;

-(e) Federal public housing assistance, or section 8;
+(d) Federal public housing assistance, or section 8; or

 The commission may add or remove programs from this list as required by federal or state law.